v2fly/v2fly-github-io/docs/en_US/guide/start.md

 # Basics

 You will need to configure the V2Ray after the [installation](install.md).
-For demostration purpose, we will only introduce the basic configuration.
+For demostration purposes, we will only introduce the basic configuration.
 If a complex configuration is required, please refer to [Config Reference](../config/overview.md).

 ## Server Side

-For bypassing the censorship, a server with free access to the Internet is required.
+To circumvent censorship, a server with unfettered access to the Internet is required.

 ```json
 {